 |

-DFE Design and Optimization for 6G OFDM Systems Using MATLAB (EN)
+Digital Front-End Key Challenges for 6G OFDM Systems (EN)

 To cope with the high data rate requirements of 6G, the channel bandwidth for 6G is expected to exceed that of 5G.
 In 3GPP Release 18, the maximum supported channel bandwidth in FR2 is 2 GHz for certain channel configurations, including the n263 band, which supports up to 2 GHz bandwidth in specific configurations.
 When it comes to the upper midband, the 7–15 GHz range is considered a potential band for 6G, where the channel bandwidth is expected to exceed 800 MHz.